How Far Is 100 Feet? A practical guide to Understanding Distance

 -

 Length of a typical house: A standard single-family home often measures between 30 and 50 feet in length.
-Therefore, 100 feet is roughly twice the length of a moderately sized house.
-Imagine two houses placed end-to-end; that approximates 100 feet.
+So, 100 feet is roughly twice the length of a moderately sized house.
+Imagine two houses placed end-to-end; that approximates 100 feet That's the part that actually makes a difference..

 -